elemental/elemental-web/source/doc-dev/core/dist_matrix/ADM.rst

    .. cpp:function:: void Conjugate( Int i, Int j )

       Conjugate the :math:`(i,j)` entry of the global matrix.

+   .. rubric:: Batch remote entry updates

+   The following set of routines provide a convenient mechanism for allowing all processes to contribute updates to arbitrary entries of the distributed matrix.
+Each process should begin by calling ``Reserve`` with an upper bound on the number of remote entries to contribute, followed by calling ``QueueUpdate`` for each (potentially remote) update, and then all processes must collectively call ``ProcessQueues``.

+   .. cpp:function:: void Reserve( Int numRemoteEntries )

+   .. cpp:function:: void QueueUpdate( const Entry<T>& entry )
+   .. cpp:function:: void QueueUpdate( Int i, Int j, T value )

+   .. cpp:function:: void ProcessQueues()

    .. rubric:: Single-entry manipulation (local)